umbraco/UmbracoDocs/Reference/Management/Models/Content.md

 	return content.ParentId;

 ### .Path
 Gets or Sets the path of the content as a `String`.
-This string contains a comma seperated list of the anscestors Ids including the current contents own id at the end of the string.
+This string contains a comma separated list of the anscestors Ids including the current contents own id at the end of the string.

 	//Given a `ContentService` object get Content by its Id and return the Path var content = contentService.GetById(1234);